Jimmy Breslin

 James Earle Breslin (October 17, 1928 – March 19, 2017) was an American journalist and author.
 Until the time of his death, he wrote a column for the New York Daily News Sunday edition.
 He wrote numerous novels, and columns of his appeared regularly in various newspapers in his hometown of New York City.
 He served as a regular columnist for the Long Island newspaper Newsday until his retirement on November 2, 2004, though he still published occasional pieces for the paper until his death.

-He was known for his newspaper columns that became the brash embodiment of the street-smart New Yorker, chronicling wise guys and big-city power brokers but always offered a sympathetic viewpoint of the white working-class people of New York City, and was awarded the 1986 Pulitzer Prize for Commentary "for columns which consistently champion ordinary citizens."
+He was known for his newspaper columns, which were seen as a brash embodiment of the street-smart New Yorker, chronicling wise guys and big-city power brokers while remaining sympathetic to the views of white working-class New York residents.
+Breslin was awarded the 1986 Pulitzer Prize for Commentary "for columns which consistently champion ordinary citizens."

 Early life and education

-Breslin was born on October 17, 1928, into an Irish Catholic family in Jamaica, Queens, New York.
+Breslin was born on October 17, 1928, into an Irish Catholic family in Jamaica, Queens, New York City.
 His alcoholic father, James Earl Breslin, a piano player, went out one day to buy rolls and never returned.
 Breslin and his sister, Deirdre, were raised by their mother, Frances (Curtin), a high school teacher and New York City Welfare Department investigator, during the Great Depression in the United States.

 Breslin attended Long Island University from 1948 to 1950.
 He left without graduating.